RockefellerArchiveCenter/bits_and_bytes/README.md

 For organizational ease, your file should be named in the following format: `YYYY-MM-DD-title-of-your-post.md`.

 ### Post location
 All posts should be placed in the `_posts` directory.
-Refer to the directory structure of `gh-pages` if you have any questions about the post location.
+Refer to the directory structure of `base` if you have any questions about the post location.

 ## Adding images
 ### Image file locations